Contact the Anchorage Assembly

 District 1 | North Anchorage

-Since 1998, Christopher Constant has resided in the downtown Anchorage district.
+Christopher Constant has lived in the North Anchorage district since 1998.
 Professionally, Christopher is a licensed real estate agent as well as a Grants and Contracts Director for a statewide nonprofit substance abuse and behavioral health treatment provider.
-During his past involvement with the Fairview Community Council, to include serving twice as President, Christopher led an effort to improve public safety in his neighborhood.
-He achieved great success which was the catalyst that led him to consider serving as an Assembly Member.
+During his past involvement with the Fairview Community Council, including two terms as President, Christopher successfully led an effort to improve public safety in his neighborhood which was the catalyst that led him to consider serving as an Assembly Member.
 Christopher is a strong supporter for improving key infrastructure, strong schools and advocating for intensive services needed by Anchorage's homeless population.
 Perseverance is a quality that he admires most as can be seen by his favorite quote from The Alchemist, by Paulo Coelho, “The secret of life, though, is to fall seven times and to get up eight times."

 Daniel Volland